The poured out life of Christ

 “For this mind be in you, which was also in Christ Jesus, 6 who, being in the likeness of God, did not cling to the likeness of God as spoil; 7 but emptied himself, taking the form of a servant, and being conformed to men, and found in outward appearance like a man, 8 humbled himself and became obedient unto death, even death on a cross.
 9 Therefore God also exalted him above all things and gave him a name above every name, 10 so that at the name of Jesus every knee should bow, 11 and every tongue, in heaven and on earth and under the earth confess that Jesus Christ is Lord, to the glory of God the Father.”

-Paul claims that fulfilling his personal obligation as a citizen of the heavenly kingdom is to express oneself as Jesus did and to accept the role of a servant.
-One must give oneself not only to receive grace but also to suffer (1,57.29-30).
-Philip.
-1,29 "For you have been given grace, concerning Christ, not only to believe in him, but also to suffer for his sake."
+Paul asserts that fulfilling one's personal obligation as a citizen of the heavenly (kingdom) means emptying oneself as Jesus did and taking on the role of a servant.
+One must not only give oneself up to receive grace, but also to suffer (1:5, 7, 29-30).
+Philippians 1:29: “For you, concerning Christ, have been given the grace not only to believe in him, but also to suffer for his sake.”

-One must be willing to serve others (2,17) to be “poured out” – to have an attitude and lifestyle different from the values of the world (3,18-19).
-Philip.
-2,17 "Even though I should be poured out like a libation upon the sacrifice and priestly ministry of your faith, yet I rejoice and rejoice with you all."
+One must be willing to be “poured out” in service to others (2:17) – to have an attitude and a lifestyle that differ from worldly values (3:18-19).
+Philippians 2:17 “Even if I am poured out like a drink offering on the sacrifice and priestly service of your faith, I am glad and rejoice with you all.”

-Philip.
-3,18-19 “For many walk, as I have often told you, but now I also say weeping, as enemies of the cross of Christ; 19 their end is destruction, their god is their belly, they boast in their shame, and their minds are on earthly things.”
+Philippians 3:18-19 “For, as I have often told you, and now even weeping tell you, many walk as enemies of the cross of Christ; 19 their end is destruction, their god is their stomach, they boast in their shame, and their minds are set on earthly things.”

 It takes true humility to understand that being "in Christ" means being a servant, because Christ came into the world not as a Lord but as a servant.
 Unity comes from serving God through service to one another .